 I took this photo at Siti Khadijah Market in Kota Bharu, Malaysia.
-It was 2006, and I had spent the morning exploring the colourful market and taking many photos.
-As I was leaving, I found this little cat looking longingly at the fish and couldn’t resist taking a quick picture.
+It was 2006, and I'd spent the morning exploring the colourful market taking many photos.
+As I left, I found this little cat looking longingly at the fish and couldn’t resist taking a quick picture.

 You'll notice I’ve made the interesting creative choice of taking this photo at ISO 1600 in broad daylight.
-Well okay, no. The truth is this was not intentional; I had forgotten to reset the ISO after shooting inside the dark market building.
+Well okay, no. The truth is this was not intentional; I'd forgotten to reset the ISO after shooting inside the dark market building.
 Not such a big deal right?
 The photo looks fine, and besides ISO 1600 isn’t that high.
-Well, on a modern camera this maybe true.
-I know many photographers think nothing of cranking that ISO all the way up to eleven.
+Well, on a modern camera this may be true.
+I know many photographers think nothing of cranking that ISO all the way up to eleven these days.
 But back in 2006, ISO 1600 was a lot.
 In fact, I later decided never to shoot above ISO 800 with this particular camera.
 This photo looked so bad at the time, I came close to deleting it.

-The camera I used was a Nikon D70, my first DSLR.
-I was still experimenting with it when I took this, which explains why I made the mistake, or at least that's my excuse.
-But, the poor image quality wasn't just the fault of the camera, but also because of the post processing software that was available back then, or rather wasn’t available.
-Lightroom was still a year away and the full version of Photoshop was prohibitively expensive for most enthusiasts like me.
-So, I had to use the software that came with the camera to do all the post processing.
+The camera was a Nikon D70, my first DSLR.
+I was still experimenting with it when I took this, which explains why I made a mistake, or at least that's my excuse.
+But, the poor image quality wasn't just the fault of the camera, but also because of the post-processing software that was available back then, or rather wasn’t available.
+Lightroom was still a year away, and the full version of Photoshop was prohibitively expensive for most enthusiasts like me.
+So, I had to use the software that came with the camera to do all the post-processing.
 I don’t remember the name of that software now; I think the trauma may have blocked it from my mind.
 All I remember is that using it was a miserable and ineffective experience.

 The photo had terrible colour noise and graininess.
-The colours had no depth or richness and if I increased the saturation, it only introduced more noise.
-There was also horrible banding in the mid tones and highlights.
-In fact, this photo had just about every technical problem a digital photo can have, to some degree.
+The colours had no depth or richness, and if I increased the saturation it only introduced more noise.
+There was also horrible banding throughout the picture.
+This photo had just about every technical problem a digital image can have, to some degree.
 And there was nothing I could do about it.
-My finger hovered over the delete button, but luckily in the end I decided to keep it.
+My finger hovered over the delete button, but luckily, in the end, I decided to keep it.
 Despite all its problems, I liked it as a keepsake.
 I put it on an external hard drive, and that’s where it stayed for the next four years.

 It was 2010 before I dug it out for another look.
 By this time I was using Adobe Lightroom 3, I also had a full version of Photoshop with several specialised plug-ins from other developers.
-It was a joy to find that with the new software I could fix many of the problems to great affect, giving this old photo a whole new lease of life.
-It’s amazing how far post processing software has come, and also a testament to the quality of the RAW file format I used.
-I guess the lesson here is; shoot RAW, and don’t delete those old photos you like just because they have technical problems.
+It was a joy to find that with the new software I could fix many of the problems to great effect, giving this old photo a whole new lease of life.
+It’s incredible how far post-processing software has come, and also a testament to the quality of the RAW file format I used.
+I guess the lesson here is; shoot RAW, and don’t delete those old photos because of a few problems.
 In a few years you may find you’re able to fix those problems and bring your old photos back from the dead.